yigitcevk/BasicToDoList/README.md

 # BasicToDoList
-pure javascript todo list for first try
+A simple todo list app built in HTML, CSS and JavaScript.